zendframework/zend-expressive-twigrenderer/README.md

     'optimizations' => -1, // -1: Enable all (default), 0: disable optimizations
     'autoescape' => 'html', // Auto-escaping strategy [html|js|css|url|false]
-    'auto_reload' => true, // Recompile the template whenever the source code changes ],
+    'auto_reload' => true, // Recompile the template whenever the source code changes 'debug' => true, // When set to true, the generated templates have a toString() method 'strict_variables' => true, // When set to true, twig throws an exception on invalid variables ],
 ```